cmu-delphi/delphi-epidata/docs/api/v5-signals/claims_outpatient.md

 Locations and dates with fewer than 100 total claims over the 7-day window are suppressed for privacy and omitted from publication.

-Unobserved dates or geographies without reporting claims produce no records
+Unobserved dates or geographies without reporting claims produce no records and are omitted.

 ---